dsagman/picat/readme_hkj.md

 - This state is passed from each action to the next and modified as needed based on the chosen action.
 - There are two `action` predicates, which are pattern matched on whose turn it is. `0` for the player and `1` for the boss.
 (And why is Bruce Springsteen always the enemy?)
 - The notation `State@[0,[MaxHP, HP, Mana, BHP, BDamage], Shield, Poison, Recharge, Mode]` binds the variable State to all of the list after the `@` sign.
 This way it can be referenced in whole in the `Action` variable rather than having to retype all of that.
 - The notation `_` for variables in the `final` predicate mean that the variable isn't being used.
-hakank: This is called a anonymous variable.
+The term of art here is *anonymous variable*.
+Which is weird to think about.
+It's still variable, but no one cares.
 - Like Blocks World, this code uses a case statement formed through clauses separated by `;` meaning "or".
 hakank: See the comment above on "case".
 - `sign` is used to avoid having an `if`.
 For example, `NBHP = BHP - (3 * sign(Poison))` means that if `Poison` is 0, then `sign(Poison)` is 0, but if `Poison` is greater than 0, `sign` returns 1.
 It didn't run any faster, but I felt like a boss for writing it this way.
-hakank: Indeed, this is a neat trick!
-- The list of possible spells is built up by addition rather than starting with all and removing.
-At first I tried removing, but the logic was complex and hard to implement.
-Adding allowed spells was much more straightforward to code.
+- The list of possible spells is built up by addition, `++`, rather than starting with all and removing.
+At first I tried removing, but the logic was complex to use `delete` and hard to implement.
+Accumulating allowed spells was much more straightforward to code.
-hakank: What do you mean by addition (and removing) here?
-I'm guessing that you mean the concatenation (++/2) of the list.
-This shows the feature of reassignement in Picat (not available in standard Prolog).
-hakank: Perhaps you also should comment about the role of member/2?
-It's a powerful concept for generating all possible values.
+- Also, the ability to reassign, `:=`, or what the functional people call *mutability*, can be very handy. *Unsafe* as the functional crowd calls it, yes, but oh so nice.
+However, like any good weapon, one must be careful to not cut off your own foot, so be careful when reassigning variable values.
+Standard Prolog, fyi, has only immutable variables.
+- **The key to this problem is trying all of the possible spells that are available.
+That's where `member` comes in.** This line

+    `member([Spell,SpellMana],Spells`

+    means: non-deterministically select a pair of values from the `Spells` list and then try all the other ones.
+Or at least all the other ones that meet the criteria of the solver. **And this is the holy grail.** While I have some sense of which values will be picked and how the selection happens, and while to really get the most out of Picat I do need to know this, I also kind of don't need to know.
+- `member` means not having to learn how to write my own depth-first (DFS) or breadth-first search (BFS). **How cool is this?**

 ```
 import planner.
 import math.